borisfeher/RPSLSGame/README.md

 # RPSLSGame

 ## Overview
 This is a .NET 7.0 Web API project that implements the game "Rock, Paper, Scissors, Lizard, Spock," inspired by the popular TV show *The Big Bang Theory*.
-The project demonstrates a microservices architecture that replaces a legacy monolithic system.
+The project demonstrates a modular architecture with clearly defined services for game logic, random choice generation, and result tracking.

 ## Features
-- **REST API**: Provides endpoints to retrieve available choices, get a random choice, and play a round against the computer.
+- **REST API**: Provides endpoints to retrieve available choices, generate a random choice, play a round against the computer, view recent game results, and reset the scoreboard.
-- **Modern Architecture**: Implements a scalable microservices architecture.
-- **Optional UI**: Allows the possibility of replacing the legacy UI with a modern React frontend (if implemented).
+- **Modular Architecture**: Implements a clean and maintainable architecture with separate services and interfaces for core functionalities such as game logic, random choice generation, and result tracking.
+- **React Frontend Integration**: Features a modern React frontend that interacts with the backend API, displaying game results, recent scores, and allowing user interaction.
-- **Docker Support**: Includes a Dockerfile for containerization.
+- **Docker Support**: Includes Docker configuration for easy containerization and deployment of the application.
-- **Error Handling**: Robust error handling and validation.
+- **Robust Error Handling**: Implements comprehensive error handling across both the frontend and backend, ensuring a seamless user experience even in cases of failure.
+- **Unit Testing**: Extensive unit tests cover core functionalities of the API and services, ensuring reliability and facilitating continuous integration.

 ## Endpoints